Travel guide

 • 10 GB for 30 days: ~18 EUR (~324 MXN) — enough for most 7–14 day trips.

-• 20 GB for 30 days: ~28 EUR (~504 MXN) — for those who work remotely or make a lot of video calls.
+• 20 GB for 30 days: ~28 EUR (~504 MXN) — for those who work remotely or make many video calls.

 • 50 GB for 30 days: ~45 EUR (~810 MXN) — for intensive travelers or those staying more than three weeks.

 Compare: 10 days of Telcel roaming can easily cost you 3,000 MXN.
-A 10 GB plan with eSIM costs less than 325 MXN.
+A 10 GB plan with an eSIM costs less than 325 MXN.
 The difference is almost tenfold.
 And you don't lose your Mexican number.

-Ready to stop overpaying?
+Ready to avoid overpaying?

 Choose your plan and activate it today from Mexico.